21:00 How these formats satisfy the core purpose of meeting formats: creating great conversation with smart people that delivers valuable takeaways.

 Honored to be included on MeetingsNet’s annual Changemaker list, which “recognizes 20 outstanding meetings professionals for their efforts to move their organizations and the industry forward in unique and positive ways”.
 Here’s the description of my “quest to topple outdated models, including the one based on the idea that ‘content is king’.”

-I’ve spent 27 years working on changing outmoded mindsets about what we should be doing in meetings.
-Historically, topics had to be determined in advance, the meeting format was mainly lecture and did not encourage interaction, and content was king.
+I’ve spent 30 years working on changing outmoded mindsets about what we should be doing in meetings.
+Historically, topics weredetermined in advance, the meeting format was mainly lecture and did not encourage interaction, and content was king.
 To stay effective and relevant today, meetings must:

 And it is changing.
 The meetings industry is far more aware of the importance of treating and supporting attendees as active participants rather than passive consumers of education.
 You see this in the increasing number of industry articles about good meeting process, the rise of the term “meeting design” being applied to the group process we use in sessions as opposed to, say, F&B or production design.

-I am now writing another book with the working title of The Little Book of Event Crowdsourcing, and I’m starting to offer workshops where meeting professionals, designers, and stakeholders can learn first-hand about the power of the participatory techniques I’ve written about and use.
-And I continue to design and facilitate meetings, which is perhaps the most effective way to change mindsets: exposing participants to what meetings can be like when you adopt a participant-driven and participation-rich approach.
+I am now writing another book, Event Crowdsourcing.
+I’m starting to offer workshops where meeting professionals, designers, and stakeholders can learn first-hand about the power of participatory techniques.
+And I continue to design and facilitate meetings.
+That’s the most effective way to change mindsets: exposing participants to what meetings can be like when you adopt a participant-driven and participation-rich approach.

 Best Business Advice

-One of my mentors, Jeannie Courtney, taught me to trust my intuition and helped me see the power and joy that is possible when I respond to opportunity rather than what I used to think of as taking a risk by trying something new—and scary.
+One of my mentors, Jeannie Courtney, taught me to trust my intuition.
+She helped me see the power and joy that is possible when I respond to opportunity rather than what I used to think of as taking a risk by trying something new—and scary.
 Like much of my most important learning, that change of perspective happened experientially, rather than from a piece of advice.